n-genesis/finxact-json-vscode/README.md

 ## Release Notes
 Special formatting for the following arrays:

-- isTasks
+- tasks
-- isHappening
+- happening
-- isGoals
+- goals
-- isAllOf
+- allOf
-- isChoices
+- choices
-- isChoice
+- choice
-- isX-choices
+- x-choices
-- isForeignKeys
+- foreignKeys
-- isSerialize
+- serialize
-- isIndexes
+- indexes
-- isAllof
+- allof
-- isContextValues
+- contextValues
-- isComputeds
+- computeds
-- isOneOf
+- oneOf

 The following are a list of available `key:value` snippets for the Finxact Formatter extension.